-The MPBHBA is governed by a 10-member board of directors that meets monthly at 8 am on the second Tuesday of the month in the board room of Smith Village, 2320 W. 113th Place.
+The MPBHBA is governed by a 10-member board of directors that meets monthly at 8 am on the third Tuesday of the month in the board room of Smith Village, 2320 W. 113th Place.
 All association members in good standing are welcome to attend the meetings.

 Caroline Connors joined the MPBHBA as its executive director in November 2014.
 A Beverly resident since 1997, Connors previously served as editor of The Beverly Review.
 She reported on a wide range of community issues, including new business/economic development, infrastructure improvements and local leadership.
 She holds a B.A. from Indiana University and recently completed the Business District Leadership program through the Local Initiatives Support Corporation (LISC) Chicago, which supports community development.